jethornton/flexgui/docs_flex/source/misc.rst

 A QPushButton can be setup to launch a Help dialog which contains text from a file in the configuration directory.
 A help button can be placed on multiple places with different file names.
 Only one Help dialog can be open at a time.
+The Help dialog will be centered over the GUI.

 .. csv-table:: **Help Button Dynamic Properties**
    :width: 100%